Authors and Contributors

 Bradley is an attorney licensed to practice in Illinois.
 He received his J.D. degree from the John Marshall Law School in 2015.

 Paul received his JD and MBA from the University of Pennsylvania Law School, and graduated from Northeastern University, where he received his BS in Music while taking Master of Music courses in Composition and Jazz Studies at the New England Conservatory of Music.
-He is an Investment Banking Associate at Goldman Sachs.
+He is a Principal at Apollo Global Management in New York.

 Matthew graduated from Columbia as a Music major.
 He is a researcher at NYU’s Center for Urban Science and Progress.